nselem/evomining/README.md

-# In contruction Docker Evomining using docker image:
+# In construction Docker Evomining using docker image:
 ========================================
 ## EvoMining Installation guide